lsfera/dotnet_sample/Readme.md

 ```
 run-ci.sh
 ```
-Other few commands (Build/Pack) are available on [Make.ps1](./Make.ps1) for completeness.
+Refer to [Make.ps1](./Make.ps1) for a more detailed analysis.
-Worth to notice, we're creating windows stuff from a linux box :)
+Worth to notice, we're creating windows artifacts from a linux box :)